blakemcbride/Drill/README.md

 The program allows you to learn in levels with a limited group of keys at a time.
 It embodies what I thought would be a good way to learn.
 It is easily configured and extended.

-The master copy of this system is located at:  https://github.com/blakemcbride/Drill
+Source code is located at:  [https://github.com/blakemcbride/Drill](https://github.com/blakemcbride/Drill)

 Blake McBride